 XNA is the Optimal Choice for Cancer Gene Mutation Detection Compared to other Technologies

-Advantages: better sensitivity and throughput than Sanger sequencing, the early form of NGS
+Advantage: better sensitivity and throughput than Sanger sequencing; the early form of NGS assays

-Advantages: high-throughput and good sensitivity – 1% to 5% VAF, or even better
+Advantage: high-throughput and good sensitivity (1% to 5% VAF, or even better)

-Disadvantages: costly and time consuming (7 to 10 days)
+Disadvantage: costly and time-consuming (7 to 10 days)

 Digital Droplet PCR (ddPCR)

-Disadvantages: much less sensitivity observed in testing than claimed and suffers false-positive results
+Disadvantage: much less sensitivity observed in testing than claimed and suffers from false-positive results

 QClamp® Assays Limit of Detection (LoD)